Aliases for RAB1B Gene

 GeneCards Summary for RAB1B Gene

 RAB1B (RAB1B, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB1B include platelet storage pool deficiency.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include GTP binding.
-An important paralog of this gene is RAB37.
+Diseases associated with RAB1B include Legionellosis and Hypotrichosis 3.
+Among its related pathways are RAB GEFs exchange GTP for GDP on RABs and Mitotic Prophase.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
+An important paralog of this gene is RAB1A.

 The small GTPases Rab are key regulators of intracellular membrane trafficking, from the formation of transport vesicles to their fusion with membranes.
-Rabs cycle between an inactive GDP-bound form and an active GTP-bound form that is able to recruit to membranes different set of downstream effectors directly responsible for vesicle formation, movement, tethering and fusion.
-RAB1B regulates vesicular transport between the endoplasmic reticulum and successive Golgi compartments.
-Plays a role in the initial events of the autophagic vacuole development which take place at specialized regions of the endoplasmic reticulum.
+Rabs cycle between an inactive GDP-bound form and an active GTP-bound form that is able to recruit to membranes different set of downstream effectors directly responsible for vesicle formation, movement, tethering and fusion (PubMed:9437002).
+Plays a role in the initial events of the autophagic vacuole development which take place at specialized regions of the endoplasmic reticulum (PubMed:20545908).
+Regulates vesicular transport between the endoplasmic reticulum and successive Golgi compartments (By similarity).
+Promotes the recruitment of lipid phosphatase MTMR6 to the endoplasmic reticulum-Golgi intermediate compartment (By similarity).